TranPhucVinh/C/Environment/GCC compiler.md

-GCC is a compiler system that supporting various programming languages.
+The **GNU Compiler Collection** (**GCC**) is a compiler system produced by the GNU Project supporting various programming languages.
+GCC is a key component of the GNU toolchain.

 # Build source file